Nandan-N/Nandan-N/README.md

 I am a Web Developer who is exploring Cloud ☁️

-🔭 I’m planning for a Project Vision: ML-based System for Blinds.
+🔭 I’m planning for a

-🌱 I’m currently learning Google Cloud Platform
+🌱 I’m currently learning

 📚 I want to learn and

-👯 I’m looking to collaborate for a Flutter and ML-based project Doc App.
+👯 I’m looking to collaborate for

-🤔 I’m looking for help with Github Blog Cards.
+🤔 I’m looking for help

-💬 Ask me about Full Stack Development, Cloud, and any Tech-related stuff.
+💬 Ask me about any Tech-related stuff.

 Tech & Tools Preference